TabeaSchoeler/TS2021_UKBBweighting/README.md

 Correction for participation bias in the UK Biobank
 ================

+# Tutorial

+For a practical tutorial, see [here](https://tabeaschoeler.github.io/TS2021_UKBBweighting/wGWA.html)

 # Overview

 The complete analytical pipeline used to run the weighted genome-wide